evilru/quake3-vsp-stats/README.md

 The webinterface is available under the following url: http://yourserver.com/vsp.php.

-### VSP Header configuration
+### VSP Statspage configuration

-The VSP Header can be configured with the following ENV variabels.
+The VSP Statspage can be configured with the following ENV variabels.
 They need to be placed in _evnironment_ section of the _web_ service.

 #### SERVER_TITLE